The Eight Thoughts of a Great Person

 Let's turn back from othering

-And let happiness be what's happening.
+And let happiness be this happening.

 Here again are the eight, in a mantra of knees forwards and away: